What Small Business Owners Need to Know About Tariffs

 Here’s what you should know:

-• The cost of goods you import from China will increase by 10%.
+• The cost of goods you import will increase.

 • Supply chains may be affected, which means that you may experience challenges or delays getting your imported materials.